Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Glamorous effect: If you want to amp up the glam a bit, try tossing in some sparkles or biodegradable glitter.
 Those little things can really make your pics pop and look super fancy.

-Talk to your photographer
+Talk with your photographer

 Communicate your vision: Discuss with your photographer what you wish to do with the confetti shot beforehand.
 Mention any great ideas or things that come to mind!

-Timing and placement: Timing and location are super important, so talk to your photographer to decide on the best place and time to get that confetti shot.
+Timing and placement: Timing and location are super important, so talk to your photographer to decide on the best place and time to get that confetti at weddings shot.
 It might be when you walk out, immediately after the ceremony, or even during your first dance.

 Choose a cool location